phil-rice/cdd3/ideas.md

 This is only worth it if it goes a lot faster.

 # Reports
-Need to be moved from Cdd2
+Need to be made much prettier.
+Css person.

 # Website
 Ditto